 Characters in a story have a mind of their own.
 They want to choose what they are wearing and what they eat.
 They have likes and dislikes, customs and rituals and if these are not acknowledged they won't bare their souls or tell you about themselves.
 In fact, they'll stop you dead in your tracks.
 At least that's what mine did.
 So, desperate to engage them, I complied and went to work.

+For example, a gypsy, such as the one in this picture, would have a distinct look.
 However, the picture fixed in my mind wasn't right.
-I needed details like the sleeves, the scarf and the jewelry,
+I needed details like the sleeves, the scarf and the jewelry, or this man who resembles Harmon, one of the minor characters in my book, would not have been happy. |

 One night while surfing the web, ( it was 2 am in the morning), I glimpsed my grandfather's name - Baron Walter von Sanden - sliding past me on the screen.
 I was tired and my eyelids felt like two scratchy burlap sacks full of German potatoes, but suddenly, the heaviness was gone.
 Scrolling up, I found a post by a man named Klaus Plikat describing his grandfather Gustav Plikat who had been a Master Mason on my grandfather's estate in East Prussia before 1924.
 Klaus was asking if anyone remembered his grandfather or the von Sandens of Guja and Launingken, East Prussia.
 I nearly flipped.
 Was it possible?
 Could I make contact?
 The post was over two years old.
 All the same, I pounded out a letter.

 The next morning, I rushed downstairs to find a response waiting in my inbox.
 Klaus wrote that he was elated to hear from me.
 He wanted to know what I knew.
-I answered saying that I had never been to East Prussia nor did I know his grandfather, but I certainly knew mine.
-Our friendship started right there and although I have never met Klaus in person - he lives in Alaska - we talk often - a boon for me as he has been a great help on my journey.
+I answered saying that I had never been to

-A bathing spot in the Angerapp River with a rope for swinging into the water
+A bathing spot in the Angerapp River with a rope for swinging into the water Like my grandfather, Gustav loved swimming and fishing in the Angerapp River |

 While writing, I often hit roadblocks, tough ones that left me stymied.
 At one point, I couldn't figure out where the famous Trakehner Horse Farm in Braunsberg was located.
 Was it to the north or the south of the city?
 This was a crucial question because the answer involved the route my hero Joshi had to travel.
 I struggled over the matter for weeks.
 One day, as I was about to give up, Klaus called.
 Because he himself had researched his roots, he was in touch with knowledgable East Prussian sources.